Back to the blog

 Are Gambits Still Relevant in the AI Era?
 A Deep Dive into Modern Chess Sacrifices

-1. The AI Revolution in Gambit Assessment
+The rise of AI in Gambit Assessment

 Traditional vs. Computerized Evaluation